ABRG-Models/morphologica/README.md

 the parameters for the simulation run.
 We might also use morph::HdfData to retrieve some data (e.g. the state) from an earlier simulation and then set up a morph::Visual object for the visualization.
-We then might call a function, or instanciate a class which defines the simulation.
+We then might call a function, or create a class object which defines the simulation.
 This *may or may not* access features from libmorphologica.

 As the simulation progresses, we update the data in the morph::Visual scene; save images from the scene for movie making and record data as often as we want it using morph::HdfData.
 At the end of the program, as well as saving any final data, we use